The Pitching Mechanic June 2008

 Pitcher Analysis - Lance Lynn

-The St. Louis Cardinals selected Michael Lance Lynn with
+The St. Louis Cardinals selected Michael Lance Lynn with their second pitch.
+I

-their second pitch.
-I think that was a very good pick because,
+think that was a very good pick because, as I explain in my

-analysis of the pitching mechanics of Lance Lynn, he bears a
+analysis of the pitching mechanics of Lance Lynn, he bears a number of points of

-number of points of resemblance to Greg Maddux.
+resemblance to Greg Maddux.

 6/1/2008